Behind Every Egg is A Sperm

-The same executive decision-making by eggs likely underlies the fate of sperm with faulty epigenetic or RNA profiles, an issue much different than simply broken DNA.
-The problem with epigenomics and transcriptomics is that we simply don’t know enough about biology of these things to peg sperm as good or bad at this point.
-It’s also true that eggs are pretty strict about their sperm standards in any situation in which they meet, whether it be during sex, intrauterine insemination (IUI), or IVF-ICSI.
+The same executive decision-making by eggs likely underlies the fate of sperm with faulty epigenetic or RNA profiles, a separate issue from broken DNA.
+The problem with epigenomics and transcriptomics is that we simply don’t know enough about the biology of these processes to identify whether they are faulty or not.
+What we know for sure is that eggs are pretty strict about the way that they treat sperm in any situation, whether it be with sex, intrauterine insemination (IUI), or IVF-ICSI.

 Show Some Respect

 So, what’s a man to do?
 Should you take the Woody Allen approach and do more pushups?
 Maybe.
 The first step is to realize that health affects fertility and treat your body like a temple.
 Take great care of yourself and pursue a life of moderation.
 Avoid some things completely, such as tobacco, pot and hot tubs.
 Also, eat well, sleep well, exercise, and try to reduce stress and alcohol consumption.
 Consider taking antioxidant supplements.
 I know it seems like oversimplification, but your lifestyle choices and overall health affect semen quality more than you know.
 In my own studies and observations, I have seen excellent natural fertility rates in men whose treatment consisted of little more than deliberately making healthier lifestyle choices.

 Finally, if you are having trouble putting a bun in the oven, get thee to a specialist for a quick and proper evaluation that includes a history and physical examination.
 Every man deserves it.
 With sperm, as with life, sometimes the fastest way isn’t always the best way to true success.